Pediatrician - Ryan Health | NENA

-- Render quality medical services normally expected of a pediatrician in primary care practice: gather historical information, examine, diagnose and treat illnesses. evaluate health status, initiative preventative and therapeutic measures.
+- Render quality medical services normally expected of a pediatrician in primary care practice: gather historical information, examine, diagnose and treat illnesses, evaluate health status, initiate preventive and therapeutic measures.

 - Carry a patient caseload consistent with Center goals and external mandates for quality of care and productivity.

 - Complete all necessary documentation, including adequate and legible progress notes in the medical record; complete forms in a timely manner as required by schools, agencies, insurances, or regulatory bodies in the Center’s data collection system (e.g. encounters).

 - Take responsibility for reports of the patient's laboratory, radiology and other studies, providing appropriate and timely management and continuity of care.

 - Refer patients, as indicated, to other primary care and specialty services within Ryan Health (including ancillary and social services), and to appropriate outside facilities for tests, procedures, and. specialty consultations.

 - Communicate on an ongoing basis with other health care providers and staff all aspects of the patient’s health needs, always respecting the importance of patient confidentiality.

 - Participate in on-call telephone coverage on a rotating basis as assigned by the Medical Director.
 Current Call schedule is every seven (7) weeks and twice a year it changes to every twelve (12) weeks.
 It is a one-week call starting Monday evening 5pm to the next Monday at 8:30am.

 - Assist in peer review chart audits and other appropriate quality improvement activities.